aishafb60/holbertonschool-shell/basics/README.md

-# 10-back Script
+# 11-lists Script
-This script changes the working directory to the previous one.
+This script lists all files (including hidden ones) in the current directory, the parent directory, and the /boot directory in long format.